 The notice itself lets the tenant know that the landlord has made many attempts to contact them with no success and therefore is deeming the property abandoned.
 The form also details what was left behind at the property and when the landlord entered the premises to make this assessment.

-- This list can includes items such as:
+- This list can include items such as:

 The notice is dated and instructs the tenant to respond to the notice within 30 days of this date or the landlord will begin the abandonment process.